magico13/PyEmVue/readme.md

     print(channel.usage, 'kwh')
 ```

 Gets the usage for the given devices (specified by device_gid) over the provided time scale.
-May need to scale it manually to convert it to a rate if desired.
+May need to scale it manually to convert it to a rate, eg for 1 second data `kilowatt={usage in kwh/s}*3600s/1h` or for 1 minute data `kilowatt={usage in kwh/m}*60m/1h`.

 #### Arguments